joeyguerra/joeyguerra/pages/blog/2019/to-make-money-is-not-a-good-business-objective.md

+---
+{
+    layout: './pages/layouts/post.html',
+    image: '',
+    title: 'To Make Money is Not a Useful Objective Statment',
+    excerpt: `About 10 years ago I was part of a meeting where the CEO of the company was trying to convey his vision of the company and it's core service to customers.
+I asked the room what the objective was and someone jokingly answered, "to make money" and the meeting continued ... and finished.`,
+    shouldPublish: true,
+    uri: '/blog/2019/to-make-money-is-not-a-good-business-objective.html',
+    published: new Date('2019-02-01T16:43:08.111Z'),
+    tags: ['objective']
+}
+---
 # "To Make Money" is Not a Useful Objective Statment

 About 10 years ago I was part of a meeting where the CEO was trying to convey his vision of the company and it's core service to customers.
 I asked the room what the objective was and someone jokingly answered, "to make money" and the meeting continued ... and finished.